KevCaz/graphsMetaAnalyses/Readme.md

-# MetaGraph

-Repository for the [QCBS meta-analysis workshop](http://qcbs.ca/wiki/meta-analysis-workshop) -- graphics.
-I gave this talk October 30th, 2017.
+# Tips to visualize your meta-analysis

+This repository includes the talk (as a `.Rmd` file) and all the R scripts I used for my meta-analysis visualization talk I gave during [the QCBS meta-analysis workshop](http://qcbs.ca/wiki/meta-analysis-workshop) on October 30th, 2017.

 ## R packages required

-### for the meta-analyses
+###  Meta-analysis packages

 - `meta`
 - `metafor`

-### To reproduce the slideshow
+### R packages required to reproduce the slideshow

+- `bibtex`
 - `rmarkdown`
 - `mapview`
 - `dplyr`
-- `wordcloud2`
 - `visNetwork`
 - `bibtex`